Jonathan India Preview, Player Props: Reds vs. Cardinals

-On Saturday, Jonathan India (.408 on-base percentage in past 10 games, 70 points above season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
-First pitch is at 7:15 PM ET.
+Jonathan India and his .408 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the St. Louis Cardinals and Miles Mikolas on October 1 at 3:15 PM ET.

-In his previous game, he notched a home run while going 2-for-4 against the Cardinals.
+In his previous game he had a one-hit performance (1-for-4) against the Cardinals.

 Sportsbook Promo Codes